circleci/circleci-docs/jekyll/_ccie/preview.md

 To participate in the preview release, contact your Account team.

 ## Private Preview Limitations
-Set up a trial of the new platform with the expectation that it will update frequently (daily releases) and that you will be asekd to provide regular feedback on the installation process, the performance profile of your installation, and any other issues that arise.
+Set up a trial of the new platform with the expectation that it will update frequently (daily releases) and that you will be asked to provide regular feedback on the installation process, the performance profile of your installation, and any other issues that arise.

 The 2.0 preview release has the following constraints: